-Moreover, the results are automatically available as part of CBC-Diff results for adult patients entering the emergency department with no impact to laboratory or emergency department workflow with no additional tests to order.
+Moreover, the results are automatically available as part of the CBC-Diff results with no impact to laboratory or emergency department workflow and no incremental cost per patient.

 How is the MDW Parameter Measured?

-Through these measurements, the system gathers information about each of the WBC populations including the mean and standard deviation for each of these measurements referred to as cell morphometric parameters (formerly known as cell population data, CPD).
+Through these measurements, the system gathers information about each of the WBC populations including the numbers of different cell types and the proportion of cells.
+The means and standard deviations for each of these measurements, referred to as cell morphometric parameters (formerly known as cell population data, CPD), are also recorded.

-Monocytes and neutrophils represent the first line response during an infection by pathogens.
+When there is an infection or inflammatory process in the body, the bone marrow releases more WBCs into the blood.
+Monocytes and neutrophils represent the first line response during an infection.
 The accompanying inflammatory process may result in their activation and ultimately morphological and functional changes.